Jeff Teat: PLL career

-Teat was originally selected by Chaos Lacrosse Club in the 2020 PLL College Draft and the Boston Cannons in the same year's MLL Draft, but he opted to return to Cornell for a fifth season instead of turning pro, causing both teams to lose his draft rights.
+Teat was originally selected by Chaos Lacrosse Club in the 2020 Premier College Draft and the Boston Cannons in the same year's MLL Draft, but he opted to return to Cornell for a fifth season instead of turning pro, causing both teams to lose his draft rights.

 Teat was then drafted first overall by Atlas Lacrosse Club the following year, becoming the third player, after Lyle Thompson and Kevin Crowley to be selected first overall in the NLL and professional outdoor lacrosse drafts.
 He made an immediate impact, finishing second in scoring in the league despite missing two games, and being nominated for the Jim Brown MVP Award, as well as winning the Rookie of the Year Award.

+Teat broke the PLL single season points record in the 2024 season en route to being named league MVP.
+He signed a 2 year extension with Atlas on April 12, 2025, as well as being named as a tri-captain alongside Trevor Baptiste and Danny Logan.
+In 2025, Teat helped Atlas capture their first PLL Championship, being named MVP of the championship game after a 6 point performance as they defeated the Denver Outlaws by a score of 14-13.

 International career

 Teat represented Team Canada in the 2016 Under-19 World Lacrosse Championship and 2018 World Lacrosse Championship, winning a silver medal at both events.